dvbern/stip-frontend/README.md

 ## Getting Started

 Install global `nx` CLI with `npm i -g nx` as it will make running of some commands easier.
+Install the dependencies with `npm ci --force`

+> The `--force` flag is used because the dependencies available at the time of the creation of the workspace did not fulfill their peerDependencies ranges perfectly.
+This might change in the future as newer versions of the libraries are released and the `--force` flag might not be needed anymore.

 ## Workspace generators & Executors